CDP Equity: Investments

 In May 2012, the Italian Strategic Fund stated that it would give financial backing to help fund a project that will bring fiber-optic cable to Italy's main cities, as part of the country's attempt to increase high-speed internet connectivity.
 The €4.5 billion project, led by fibre-optic company Metroweb (was a subsidiary of F2i First Fund via F2i Reti TLC) will receive an initial €200 million from Fondo Strategico Italiano through F2i Reti TLC.
 There is also an option for the fund to provide a further €300 million.

 In May 2012, the Fondo Strategico Italiano acquired an 18.6% stake in biopharmaceutical company Kedrion S.p.A. from holding company Sestant S.p.A. for a total of €150 million.
 In addition, the Fondo Strategico Italiano has an option to acquire a majority stake in Kedrion from Sestant.

 Also in May 2012, the defence and aerospace group Finmeccanica agreed to sell its 14% stake in aero-engine parts maker Avio to the Fondo Strategico Italiano.
 According to Finmeccanica, the deal is subject to Avio being listed on the Milan stock exchange before the end of 2012.
 In November 2012, Prime Minister Mario Monti, signed with the Government of Qatar a €2 billion development project; the main investor is Qatar Holding.

 It was announced in March 2014, that the Fondo Strategico Italiano had made a non-binding offer for a 30% stake in the Spanish olive oil producer Deoleo.

 In July 2016 Enel Open Fiber acquired Metroweb from F2i SGR and Cassa Depositi e Prestiti.
 However, CDP Equity also acquired 50% stake in Open Fiber.
 In 2021, CDP Equity and Macquarie bought the remaining 40% of Open Fiber not owned by the companies.
 CDP Equity raised its shares to 60% and Macquarie to 40%.

 In March 2021 CDP Equity and Eni launched the joint venture Green IT to develop solar and wind energy project for the next five years with an Investment of $957 million.
 49% of the company is owned by CDP Equity and 51% by ENI.
 In March 2023, Green IT and Copenhagen Infrastructure Partners began developing three floating wind projects off the coast of Italy.
 In April 2023, additional funds of €1.7 billion were agreed upon for GreenIT.
 The funds will be used for the development and construction of onshore and offshore plants as well as the re-powering of existing plants.

+Portfolio

+CDP Equity portfolio mainly comprises minority stakes in private companies, in various key sectors of the Italian economy: